Leepermatt/programming/dataAnalysis/README.md

 # Development Environment

-I used Python in conjuction with pandas and mathlibplot library as will as the seaborn library to help display the graphs.
+I used Python in conjuction with pandas and mathlibplot library as will as the seaborn library to help display the graphs. \
+It was cool since I have never used these libraries before.

 # Useful Websites